Cray-HPE/docs-csm/operations/system_layout_service/Dump_SLS_Information.md

 # Dump SLS Information

-Perform a dump of the System Layout Service \(SLS\) database and an encrypted dump of the credentials stored in Vault.
+Perform a dump of the System Layout Service \(SLS\) database.

-This procedure will create three files in the current directory \(private\_key.pem, public\_key.pem, sls\_dump.json\).
-These files should be kept in a safe and secure place as the private key can decrypt the encrypted passwords stored in the SLS dump file.

 This procedure preserves the information stored in SLS when backing up or reinstalling the system.
+It will create the file, `sls_dump.json`, in the current directory.

-### Prerequisites
+## Prerequisites

 This procedure requires administrative privileges.

-### Procedure
+## Procedure

 1. Use the get\_token function to retrieve a token to validate requests to the API gateway.

     ```bash
     ncn-m001# function get_token () {